 Photography Ethics Symposium: On Documenting and Exhibiting Vulnerability

 The aim of the Photography Ethics Symposia is to promote conversation and critical thought about ethics in photography.
-This year, we worked with RedEye: The Photography Network to approach the topic of vulnerability from multiple angles.
+This year, for the fourth annual symposia, we worked with RedEye: The Photography Network to approach the topic of vulnerability from multiple angles.
 We discuss the ethical implications of documenting vulnerability in others, of photographing our own vulnerabilities, and of exhibiting such photographs with care.
 We also explore how we can exhibit vulnerability in ourselves.
 When we make mistakes and our ethics are questioned, it can feel like a personal affront.
 What happens if, instead of responding with defensiveness, we respond from a place of openness to being wrong and to learning something new?
 How could such moments inspire our own development as photographers, foster productive conversations about ethics, and promote positive change in the industry?

 On December 2, 2022, we heard from three photographers: Raphaela Rosella, Justin Carey and Sophie Harris-Taylor.
 The speakers’ presentations were followed by a roundtable discussion.